stoogoff/sw-adversaries/readme.md

 - Run `http-server ../dev -c-1 -p 8010` to start a local server on port 8010 with no caching.
 In your browser, navigate to http://localhost:8010
 - If you want to see changes reflected immediately, open a new Powershell/CMD window and run `gulp dev watch` in the build directory
 - Change any of the watched files (including the JSON data files) and refresh the browser to see the changes

+Alternatively, if you have python installed run `npm run server` from the build directory.
+This will start a web server using `python -m SimpleHTTPServer` with the ../dev directory as the root.

 ## Gulp